Jon-Becker/research/papers/diving-into-decompilation/README.md

   ## Conclusion

   That's it!
 We've now successfully decompiled a contract.
 The final step is to write the decompiled code to a file, and we're done!
-Hopefully this article has shed some light on how decompilers work, and how they can be used to analyze smart contracts.
+Hopefully, this article has shed some light on how decompilers work, and how they can be used to analyze smart contracts.
 If you have any questions, feel free to reach out to me on [Twitter](https://twitter.com/BeckerrJon).